 Ensuite rooms have a private bathroom/toilet/shower within the room

 Standard rooms have communal facilities that are shared with other guests.

 Yes, you are free to make your own arrangements if you wish.
 Simply advise us at the time of booking that you will be reserving your own accommodation, and inform us at your earliest convenience of the name and address of the Guesthouse once it has been booked.

-We kindly ask that your accommodation provider is located in central Inverness for the first night, in Kirkwall on the second and third night, and Ullapool on the forth night of your tour.
+We kindly ask that your accommodation provider is located in central Inverness for the first night, Kirkwall on the second and third night and central Ullapool on the forth night of your tour.